adrianjhpc/cirrus-website/status/index.md

 ### Recent Issues

-Cirrus was experiencing issues with parts of the network leading to some jobs failing to run.
-Our systems team have now resolved these issues.
+#### Friday 11th October

+Cirrus has now been restored to full service.

-Apologies for the inconvenience caused.
+We apologise for the inconvenience caused by the unplanned outage.

 ### Postponed: Planned Maintenance Wednesday 21st August